MrsDounia/Naruto-walk/README.md

 # Naruto-walk

 School project on computer graphics.
-Use of C++, visual studio, computer graphics principles such as textures, scene graphs, animations.
+Use of C++, C, Visual Studio, computer graphics principles such as textures, scene graphs, animations.

 Objectives
 --